viamrobotics/rust-utils/README.md

 # Viam Rust Utils
 Utilities built in rust with use in various Viam SDKs and beyond

-## (In)stability Notice

-> **Warning**
-> This is a beta release of the Viam Rust SDK.
-Stability is not guaranteed.
-Breaking changes are likely to occur, and occur often.

 ## Prerequisites

 ### Installing Rust for Mac and Unix-Like